BackofenLab/GraphClust-2/README.md

 # Requirements:

  - [Docker](https://docs.docker.com/installation/)
    A Docker client with the necessary user permissions is required for running the Galaxy GraphClust.
 Docker supports the three major desktop operating systems  Linux, Windows and Mac OSX.
+Please refer to Docker [installation guideline](https://docs.docker.com/installation/) for details.

 - Alternatively
 # Usage